About the Organizers:

 Beiter is the Director of the Summer Institute for Human Rights and Genocide Studies in Buffalo, and is a Regional Education Coordinator for the United States Holocaust Memorial Museum.
 In September 2013, he interviewed Secretary of State John Kerry about the U.S. response to chemical weapons attacks in Syria through a Google Hangout with journalists Nicholas Kristof and Lara Setrakian.

-Hala El Solh is a Research Assistant with I Am Syria and is currently a sophomore at Yale University, studying political science.
-She was a student of the Summer Institute for Human Rights and Genocide Studies for four years, during which she won the Impunity Watch essay contest.
-She recently completed her first year as an intern for the program, playing a large role in the creation of the UN Security Council simulation regarding the Syrian civil war.
-This past summer, she was a Summer Course Fellow at the Hertog Foundation in Washington D.C., studying constitutional law.
-At Yale, she serves on the board of the Yale Undergraduate Legal Aid Association and works with the New Haven Legal Aid Association.
+Hala El Solh is a Research Assistant with I Am Syria and is currently a sophomore at Yale University where she studies Political Science.
+A four-year participant of the Summer Institute, she recently completed her first year as an intern for the program, creating the UN Security Council simulation on Syria.
+At Yale, she is the founder and managing editor of the university's Journal for Human Rights, as well as an Undergraduate Legal Aid Assistant currently working with the New Haven Legal Association to help immigrants acquire U-Visas.

 I Am Syria.org is licensed under a Creative Commons Attribution 3.0 Unported License.